jskov/action-nexus-publish/README.md

 * Why did you not write this Action in shell script - it is more conventional for Actions?
   Same as above, really.
   But I do believe it could be done much simpler in shell script by someone with enough experience there.
-  Not sure if it would be easy for java developers to review, though.
+  And while shell script is a more simple and common language (than javascript/java), I believe there are still a lot of java developers that would prefer to review java code.

 * Can my dependencies in Maven/Gradle really read my secrets?
   Sure, any class that is loaded/instantiated can do anything with the environment provided.